adaltas/ece-devops-2020-fall/modules/7-container-orchestration/labs.md

   kubectl scale deployments/kubernetes-bootcamp --replicas=5
   ```

-2. Make sure that you have 5 pods running using one the commands we have seen the part 2 of the lab.
+2. Make sure that you have 5 pods running using one of the commands we have seen in part 2 of the lab.
 Which command did you use?

 3. Open the exposed service through your web browser again.
    Force refresh a couple times using `CTRL+F5`
-   What is happening happen?
+   What is happening?
 Why?

 4. Scale down again your deployment to 2 pods and confirm the other 3 are not running anymore.